hughfuchsen/creative_coding_blog/posts/post5.md

 </font>
 <br>
 <font>
-    first i made an audio context, and linked that context with a html button nested in a </font>
-    ```<div>```
-   <font> element in order to start and stop the function. the amp_node variable is discussed in the next paragraph.
+    first i made an audio context, and linked that context with a html button nested in a < div > element in order to start and stop the function. the amp_node variable is discussed in the next paragraph.
 </font>

 ```js